side-projects-42/Resource-Store-2/GOOGLE/tracing-framework/docs/api.md

     });
     wtf.trace.leaveScope(scope);

-If you need to do any expensive work that you don't want to show up as user time, use the built-in helper scope:
+If you need to do any expensive work that you don’t want to show up as user time, use the built-in helper scope:

     var traceScope = wtf.trace.enterTracingScope();
     // Expensive work...
     wtf.trace.leaveScope(traceScope);

 To prevent DOM event listeners from appearing in the trace, wrap them with `wtf.trace.ignoreListener` before attaching them:

     var el = document.createElement('a');
     el.onclick = wtf.trace.ignoreListener(function(e) {